Your MVP is ready. And so is your team. Your business is starting out on its runway and you feel you are ready to apply for a startup accelerator.

 Your startup accelerator is not your mother

-We love welcoming new startups into our long-term acceleration program at Starttech.
+We always loved welcoming new startups into our long-term acceleration program at Starttech — which has now become a full fledged Venture Building program.
 But we love to watch them leave more.
 Why?
 Well, it’s not rocket science, it means that we have helped them become successful and are ready to move on.
 There’s no better feeling.

 Some people call accelerators “incubators”.
 And yes, the whole mother hen analogy is part of the concept.
 But the role of a startup accelerator is not to be your mother.
 More of a Yoda-type mentor.